Martin-Nemecky/project-resource-allocation/README.md

 ```

 ## Stages
 Stages array should define all project stages of all defined projects.
-One project is defined as:
+One stage is defined as:

 | Key  | Value | Required | Unique | Default Value | Description |
 | :----: | :----: | :----: | :----: | :----: | :---- |